emergy-official/segment.parf.ai/api/segment/readme.md

-# Segment.parf.ai - Sentiment API
+# Segment.parf.ai - Segment API

 ## Introduction

-The sentiment API returns the sentiment prediction of a text from a trained model.
+The segment API returns the segment prediction of a text from a trained model.
 It loads the tokenizer & model that were previously trained and predicts a given text.

 This API is executed on AWS Lambda through a Docker container.